Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 #  Min.
 1st Qu.
 Median     Mean  3rd Qu.
 Max.
 NA's
 #  0.0001  55.6769  95.7925 115.9649 154.5281 518.5266      251

-#for summary of how many building has greenspace within 300m of Euclidian distance
+#for summary of how many building have greenspace within 300m of Euclidian distance
 summary(building_access_Ej$greenspace_in_300m_buffer)
 #the result in this case was
 #Mode   FALSE    TRUE    NA's